Gabitzzz/CE291-Final-Product/README.md

 **3. How to run the provided .jar executable**

+First, download the .jar file provided by our team.
+Then navigate to the folder within the command prompt containing the downloaded
-Navigate to the folder containing the .jar file we provided and then run the following command.
+.jar file and then run the following command.

 ```
 java -jar ce291_team31.jar
 ```

-The jar can be found [here](https://cseegit.essex.ac.uk/2020_ce291/ce291_team31/-/blob/master/FinalProduct/ce291_team31.jar).
+The .jar file can be found [here](https://cseegit.essex.ac.uk/2020_ce291/ce291_team31/-/blob/master/FinalProduct/ce291_team31.jar).

 **4. Known issues / bugs**

-- Predictions are implemented incorrectly as they are segmented ununiformly.
 - The prediction model is only trained on a subset of the data (previous 5 weeks of data).